ParhamGh47/PastelPunk-Theme-VSCode/README.md

 # PastelPunk-Theme-VSCode

-A dark theme for VS Code with pastel colors, cyberpunk atmosphere and a celestial touch.
+A dark theme extension for VS Code with pastel colors, cyberpunk atmosphere and a celestial touch.